MattCBowman/Locomotive-fundamentals/README.md

       {% endfor %}
   {% endpaginate %}

-It creates a ```paginate``` objects with the following attributes :
+It creates a ```paginate``` objects with the following attributes:

 ![paginate attributes](images/paginate_object.png)

 There are all pretty straightforward, but let's have a look at the ```parts``` attributes, it seems there is everything here to build the navigation of your paginated pages.

-Here is an example of how we would to it :
+Here is an example of how we would to it:

   {% paginate contents.posts by 1 %}
     {% for post in paginate.collection %}